BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/check-a-portal-is-relevant.md

 </div>

-## 2. Organization managing this portal?
+## 2. Organization managing this portal

 Users should be able to easily find more details about the organization managing the data portal either from the About Us page or the organization logo in the navbar.